sxjczzl/Homebrew-brew/docs/Manpage.md

     if `--full` is passed, a full clone will be used.
 To convert a shallow copy to a full copy, you can retap passing `--full` without first untapping.

-    `tap` is re-runnable and exits successfully if there's nothing to do.
+    `tap` is re-runnable and exits successfully if there’s nothing to do.
     However, retapping with a different `URL` will cause an exception, so first `untap` if you need to modify the `URL`.